Stephen Westra, a Dutch composer and writer

 diverse as Bach and Britten, Zemlinsky and Johannes Verhulst,

 Mendelssohn and Chick Corea.
-He wrote for e.g. Het Brabants Orkest,
+He wrote for e.g. the Concertgebouw, concerthall De Doelen, the Gelderse Muziek

-Zomer, Het Gelders Orkest, MuziekGroep Nederland, TivoliVredenburg, the
+Zomer, TivoliVredenburg, the

 Nijmeegse Stichting voor Kamermuziek, Storioni Festival, Klassieke

-Zaken, De nieuwe muze and
+Zaken, De nieuwe muze, Challenge Classics, MuziekGroep Nederland, and

 Carnegie Hall.
 He contributed to 'XYZ van de Klassieke Muziek' (Katja